Size-adaptive Hypothesis Testing for Fairness: Conclusions

 In this work, we have shown how fairness auditing can move beyond brittle point estimates and arbitrary thresholds.
 By providing an analytic Central-Limit result for the statistical parity difference and coupling it with a Bayesian Dirichlet-multinomial estimator, our framework conveys size-adaptive confidence and credible intervals that remain valid from the most common to the rarest intersectional subgroups.

 \textbf{Limitations.} Our Bayesian framework inherently requires the specification of a prior distribution, which encodes assumptions about the parameters before observing the data.
 Even when employing weakly informative (flat) priors, one is still making a modelling choice.
 However, this is standard within the Bayesian framework and should be understood as a natural consequence of its formulation.
-Moreover, while we discuss the generalization to other fairness measures, our focus is on statistical parity and leaves open empirical validation for additional group fairness definitions, such as those in \cref{sec:generaliz}.
+Moreover, while we discuss the generalization to other fairness measures, our focus is on statistical parity (and on equal opportunity in Appendix \ref{app:EO}) and leaves open empirical validation for additional group fairness definitions.

-\textbf{Future work.} Looking ahead, we intend to extend our methodology to consider tests for counterfactual and individual fairness tests, which evaluate whether the model behaves consistently for similar individuals and under hypothetical changes to sensitive attributes, and represent an additional classes of fairness metrics, different from the group fairness metrics considered in this work.
+\textbf{Future work.} Looking ahead, we intend to extend our methodology to consider tests for individual fairness \citep{dwork2012fairness,garcia2021maxmin,ferrara2025beyond} and counterfactual fairness \citep{kusner2017counterfactual}, which evaluate whether the model behaves fairly for individuals and under hypothetical changes to sensitive attributes, and represent an additional classes of fairness metrics, different from the group fairness metrics considered in this work.

 \textbf{Broader Impact.} Our testing framework strengthens fairness audits by providing transparent, size-adaptive confidence intervals, which can reduce both false alarms and overlooked harms, especially for under-represented intersectional groups.
 At the same time, because fairness admits many metrics and any auditor can choose the one most favourable to their goals, there is a risk of using selective reporting to hide genuine bias.
 We therefore urge practitioners to apply our methods responsibly: report all tested metrics and provide transparent interpretations of confidence intervals rather than as standalone justifications for deployment.